pgRouting/pgrouting/doc/src/sampledata.rst

 ===============================================================================

-The documentation provides very simple example queries based on a small sample network.
+The documentation provides very simple example queries based on a small sample network that resembles a city.
-To be able to execute the sample queries, run the following SQL commands to create a table with a small network data set.
+To be able to execute the mayority of the examples queries, follow the instructions bellow.

 .. contents::
    :local: